 Children attending our camps learn about Species Survival Plan Programs, raptor rehabilitation, animal enrichment and what they can do to help.
 Fourth grade students attend our annual Conservation Day event where they learn about conservation of both wildlife and natural resources.
 School groups also visit for self-guided tours and educational presentations for all grade levels.
-Adults are also afforded the oppotunity to learn about wildlife, and the role Zoos play in the conservation movement with our new "Adult Zookeeper Camps" presented in cooperation with the Osher Lifelong Learning Institute at UND.
 Zoo visitors are also able to discover more about the animals they see and conservation efforts for individual species through our "Ask Me" and animal close-up programs as well as our full color informational signs at each exhibit.

-The Zoo tries to go green wherever possible, using low voltage fluorescent bulbs and comfortable but energy-conscious temperature settings for public areas of buildings.
+The Zoo tries to "go green" wherever possible, using low voltage fluorescent bulbs and comfortable but energy-conscious temperature settings for public areas of buildings.
 Office paper is shredded and repurposed as animal bedding, and aluminum cans, cardboard and plastic bottles are all recycled saving landfill space and energy.
 Building and fencing materials are also recycled or repurposed whenever practicable.
-The zoo also re-utilizes animal shelters, enclosures and even buildings whenever possible.
-Our Butterfly Building began its life as a rest room, the Primate Building started out as a Camel Barn/Administration Building and the Reptile/Small Mammals building was once our original Concession Stand.
+The zoo also re-utilizes animal shelters, enclosures and even buildings if possible.
+Our Butterfly Building began its life as a rest room, the old Primate Building started out as a Camel Barn/Administration Building and the Reptile/Small Mammals building was once our original Concession Stand.